MG 151 cannon: MG 151/20 specifications

 Two versions of the 20 mm MG 151 were built.
 Early guns used a percussion priming system, and later E-models used electrical priming.
 Some rounds were available with a timer self-destruct and/or tracer (or glowtracer).
-There were also different types of high-explosive shell fillings with either standard Pentrit A (PETN + Aluminium), a mixture called HA 41 (RDX + Aluminium powder)(the latter had a 40 percent increased high explosive and incendiary effect), and a compressed version where more explosives (HA 41) were compressed into same space using large pressures (MX).
+There were also different types of high-explosive shell fillings with either standard Pentrit A which was pentaerythritol tetranitrate (PETN) and aluminium, HA 41 (RDX mixed with Aluminium powder which had a 40 percent increased high explosive and incendiary effect), and a compressed version where more explosives (HA 41) were compressed into same space using large pressures (MX).